Pat Conaghan: Early career

-Conaghan was born in Kempsey, New South Wales.
+Conaghan was born in Kempsey, New South Wales and was educated at St Joseph's College, Hunters Hill in Sydney.

 Prior to entering federal politics, he worked as a police officer in Kempsey before being transferred to Sydney as a detective and later on as a police prosecutor.
 He was also a councillor for Tunks Ward of North Sydney Council from 2004 to 2008, serving alongside future Member for North Sydney, Trent Zimmerman.
 After departing law enforcement, Conaghan became a lawyer and established his own practice specialising in criminal defence, Conaghan Lawyers before being elected.

 Politics

-Conaghan was elected to the House of Representatives for the electoral division of Cowper at the 2019 Australian federal election, succeeding retiring incumbent Luke Hartsuyker.
+Conaghan was elected to the Australian House of Representatives for the electoral division of Cowper at the 2019 Australian federal election, succeeding retiring incumbent Luke Hartsuyker.

 In August 2022, Conaghan attracted media attention after remarks about Australian Greens MP Max Chandler-Mather for not wearing a tie in Parliament House and objecting to the "state of undress".
 Conaghan would continue to complain about the MP's attire despite Speaker Milton Dick's dismissal of the concern and would later say in a statement that "This is not a barbecue.
 This is question time in the Australian parliament.
 What next, board shorts and thongs?
 Maybe a onesie in winter".
 According to the House of Representatives Practice rulebook, attire is at discretion of the Speaker in the House of Representatives.

+In 2023, Conaghan conducted a survey, titled Pat's Biggest Survey 2023, where respondents from Cowper were polled about national issues.
+The poll showed high levels of support in Cowper for celebrating Australia Day on 26 January and nuclear power.

-Personal
+Personal life

 Conaghan lives in Port Macquarie, New South Wales with his wife, Ilona, and their two children.